lauralungum/minima.webpage/about.markdown

 permalink: /about/
 ---

 Hello!
-My name is Laura, I'm a PhD candidate at University of Cambridge, currently part of the [Experimental and Comparative Connectomics group](https://syn.mrc-lmb.cam.ac.uk/index.html) at [MRC LMB](https://www2.mrc-lmb.cam.ac.uk/about-lmb/).
+My name is Laura, I'm a PhD candidate at University of Cambridge, currently part of Albert Cadona's [Experimental and Comparative Connectomics group](https://syn.mrc-lmb.cam.ac.uk/index.html) at [MRC LMB](https://www2.mrc-lmb.cam.ac.uk/about-lmb/).

 My doctoral research is focused on multisensory integration (i.e. how the brain processes and integrates streams of sensory information) .
 While I embrace a reductionist approach to understanding the brain, my interests span  cognitive neuroscience, psychology and philosophy.
 I'm also passionate about justice.
 Individuals who have significantly shaped my thoughts on these topics include David Deutsch, Robert Sapolsky and Michael Sandel.
 My scientific conduct and intellectual rigour is mostly inspired by my first mentor [Devin Terhune](https://en.wikipedia.org/wiki/Devin_Terhune).